Skip to Content

 Next in the series of tips for a successful VBAC, and in my opinion one of the most important, is to plan for a natural, unmedicated birth.
 In my experience when drugs, epidurals, pitocin, etc., are used, the more likely a cesarean birth is to happen.

 If this is something you would previously have not considered, start doing some research!
-One idea is to watch the documentary The Business of Being Born.
+One idea is to watch really good birth documentaries like the The Business of Being Born.
 Many women have found that film to be encouraging and motivational to have an unmedicated birth.

 • relieve fears during pregnancy and birth